Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Take full advantage of the wide range of support and campus resources available to faculty in The Faculty Center for Innovative Teaching and Professional Development.

-- Year 2: Be sure to attend the Faculty Center Academic Portfolio Workshop held in January and June.
+- Year 2: Be sure to attend the Faculty Center Academic Portfolio Workshop held in January and June to prepare for your Mid-Tenure Review.

 - The three-year review provides an opportunity for departments and schools to take stock of a tenure-track candidate’s progress and provide constructive feedback.